daily-demos/examples/dailyjs/live-streaming/README.md

 We pass a custom tray object, a custom app object (wrapping the original in a new `LiveStreamingProvider`) and a custom modal.
 We also symlink both the `public` and `pages/api` folders from the basic call.

-Single live streaming is only available to call owners, you must create a token when joining the call (for simplicity, we have disabled the abiltiy to join the call as a guest.)
+Single live streaming is only available to call owners, you must create a token when joining the call (for simplicity, we have disabled the ability to join the call as a guest.)

 ## Deploy your own on Vercel